Time Zones in Niger

 does Niger use daylight saving time?

 No, Niger does not use daylight saving time.
-The country stays on UTC+1 all year, so there are no seasonal clock changes within Niger itself.
+The country stays on UTC+1 all year, which means there are no spring or autumn clock changes to account for when scheduling calls, flights, or recurring business meetings.

 what is the time difference between Niger and UTC?

-Niger is 1 hour ahead of UTC, written as UTC+1.
-That means when it is 12:00 noon UTC, it is 1:00 PM in Niamey and throughout the rest of Niger.
+Niger is UTC+1, which means it is 1 hour ahead of UTC.
+If it is 12:00 UTC, it is 13:00 in Niamey and throughout the rest of Niger.

 what currency does Niger use?